 And, well, no more mint extract!
 We are fresh mint people in our ice cream now!
 Being that we always use fresh mint in our mojitos, this is not a surprise 😉

-Of all the ice cream flavours I have made, this fresh mint chocolate chip ice cream is my daughter’s favourite!
+Of all the ice cream flavors I have made, this fresh mint chocolate chip ice cream is my daughter's favorite!
 And with our garden mint going crazy, there will definitely be a few batches made this summer 🙂

 Keeping up with the cool dessert theme, you bet tomorrow's recipe will be another ice cream, so stick around!

 - 1 cup milk

 - 1 cup chocolate chips (semi-sweet, bittersweet, etc.)